nethminibotcalm/toy-blockchain/REPORT.md

 # 13. Conclusion

-This project successfully demonstrates the core principles of blockchain technology through a simplified command-line application developed in Go.
-The implementation includes block creation, cryptographic hashing, Proof of Work mining, transaction validation, blockchain validation, persistence, and automated testing.
+This project demonstrates the core principles of blockchain technology through a simplified command-line application developed in Go.
+The implementation includes deterministic block creation, cryptographic hashing, Proof of Work mining, transaction validation, blockchain validation, persistence, and automated testing.

 Although simplified, the project illustrates the essential mechanisms used by real blockchain systems to ensure data integrity, detect tampering, and maintain a secure sequence of transactions.
-It provides a strong foundation for understanding more advanced blockchain technologies such as distributed consensus, digital signatures, peer-to-peer networking, and smart contracts.
+It provides a foundation for understanding more advanced blockchain technologies such as distributed consensus, digital signatures, peer-to-peer networking, and smart contracts.